Ran-n/minecraft_info/content/en/minecraft/versions/java/cronoloxia/_versions/22w13oneBlockAtATime.md

 2022 04 01

-- Eliminados todos os problemas de inventario por medio da eliminación do mesmo.
+- Fixed all inventory issues by removing the inventory
-- Convirtido o mundo enteiro en espazo de inventorio do xogador.
+- Made the whole world into a player inventory space
-- Cerca de 14 quintillóns de espazos de inventorio.
+- Up to 14 quintillion inventory slots
-- Tamén eliminada a experiencia e os encantamentos, xa que estamos á faena.
+- Also removed experience and enchanting, while we’re at it
-- Reparado MC-4 facendo que non haxa obxectos no chan.
+- Fixed MC-4 by having no items on the ground
 - Dropper drops.
 Droppier drops?
-- Mellorado o factor de emoción dos cofres >:)
+- Improved chest excitement factor >:)
-- Engadida a habilidade de lanzar cousas.
+- Added the ability to throw stuff.
 YEET!
-- O cristal é un 50% máis realista ó ser lanzado.
+- Glass is 50% more realistic when thrown
-- Engadidos movementos de loitador como alternativa ás correas.
+- Added wrestling moves as an alternative to leashes
-- Modificado o combate ~~porque é difícil~~ para crear unha experiencia de xogo máis inmersiva.
+- Reworked combat ~~because it’s haaaard~~ to create a more immersive gameplay experience
-- Bloque furtivo?
-Que bloque furtivo?
+- Sneaky block?
+What sneaky block?